We know that goats eat a lot of green stuff, but most of their usual diet consists of grass, hay, leaves, silage, and stuff like that.

 Additionally, cooked lettuce typically takes on a wilted and slimy texture that is probably going to be less than appealing for your herd.

-Never Feed Lettuce to Goats that Has Been Prepared with Harmful Ingredients
+Never Feed Lettuce to Goats that Made with Questionable Ingredients

 But since we brought up cooking, I must mention that you should never, ever give lettuce to your goats that have been prepared with other, harmful ingredients that they shouldn’t have.